-- The following personally identifiable student information has been designated as directory information and may be included in publications or disclosed upon request without the prior consent of the student: - name of student, - the student's local address (if listed), - the student's local phone (if listed), - PILOT email address (if listed), - the student's permanent address (if listed), - the student's permanent telephone number (if listed), - current enrollment status or dates of attendance - ĥ. program level (undergraduate, graduate, professional), - class (freshman, sophomore, junior, senior, etc.), - major, - current term candidacy for degree and/or teacher certification, - information pertaining to awards and honors achievements, - $degree(s)\,earned\,from\,Michigan\,State\,University\,and\,effective\,date(s),$ - State of Michigan certification for teaching and effective date(s), participation in officially recognized University activities and sports, - including weight and height of athletic team members. - the registration documents of student organizations which contain the p. names and addresses of the officers and the statement of purpose of the organization.
-These documents are available in the Student Activities Office, 101 Student Services Building.
-Pursuant to federal law, a student has the right to refuse to permit the inclu- - sion as directory information of any or all of the personally identifiable information enumerated above.
+- The following personally identifiable student information has been designated as directory information and may be included in publications or disclosed upon request without the prior consent of the student: - name of student. a. - h the student's local address (if listed), - the student's local phone (if listed), PILOT email address (if listed),

+- the student's permanent address (if listed), - the student's permanent telephone number (if listed), - current enrollment status or dates of attendance. program level (undergraduate, graduate, professional), h. - class (freshman, sophomore, junior, senior, etc.),

+- current term candidacy for degree and/or teacher certification, - employment status as a graduate teaching or research assistant, office address and office phone number. - information pertaining to awards and honors achievements, m. - degree(s) earned from Michigan State University and effective date(s), - State of Michigan certification for teaching and effective date(s), - participation in officially recognized University activities and sports, including weight and height of athletic team members, - the registration documents of student organizations which contain the names and addresses of the officers and the statement of purpose of the organization.
+These documents are available in the Student Activities Office, 101 Student Services Building. - Pursuant to federal law, a student has the right to refuse to permit the inclusion as directory information of any or all of the personally identifiable information enumerated above.
 Questions concerning general disclosure should be addressed to the Office of the Registrar, Room 150 Administration Building.
 Exclusion from printed directories, programs, and public lists should be addressed to the administrative units responsible for publication.
 Directions for printed MSU Student Directory exclusion may be found in the Student Directory section.